Argentina travel blog by Mark Berman -

 And Became An Easy Target

 me with tissues and water.
-The woman was behind me, the man worked on my legs and while he was he was pushing my wallet up and up and
+The woman was behind me, the man worked on my legs and while he was cleaning he was pushing my wallet up and up

 attached to my belt.
 I was holding my camera tightly during this of course, my other arm was useless.